vmmmvr/vmmmvr/README.md

 <!-- ### What am currently learning -->

 ### What am doing these days:
     - building projects & RestAPI's with ( Node.js, PostgresSQL, Express)
     - learn testing

 ### What are the things am looking forward to:
-- looking forward to learn (TypeScript & Next.js) but after i feel comfortable build sizable projects with react.js first
+- looking forward to build projects & systems
 - getting good at Alorithms & Data Structure

 ### reach me: